 Types of Advising

-Remember that this Handbook and the Graduate Bulletin are your first sources of information.
-If you need further advice about requirements, forms, deadlines or other administrative aspects of your degree, please see the English Graduate Programs Advisor.
+Remember that the Graduate Bulletin is your first source of information.
+This Guide may provide further advice about requirements, forms, deadlines or other administrative aspects of your degree.
+Additionally, all MFA students are greatly encouraged to consult frequently with the Graduate Programs Advisor.
 The Graduate Programs Advisor serves as the students’ initial advisor upon entrance into the Program and remains available for all students throughout their enrollment.

-By midway through your fourth semester here, you should select a thesis advisor, who will then become your primary academic advisor.
+By midway through your fourth semester, you should select a thesis advisor, who will may then become your primary academic advisor.
 Your advisor can help you choose the courses that are most appropriate to your personal goals.

 Students, however, are expected to keep their own tallies of credits and lists of classes that will fulfill the degree requirements.
 The ultimate responsibility rests with you.

 E-mail is an essential means of communicating throughout the University, the Department, and the Program.
-All graduate students must have an VCU e-mail account.
+All graduate students must have a VCU e-mail account.
 VCU e-mail is the one official means of conveying programmatic announcements and other vital information.
-Incoming students may obtain a VCU eI-D and e-mail account online at http://www.ts.vcu.edu/askit/eID.html.
+Incoming students may obtain a VCU eID and email account online.

 Potential Transfer of Credit